openhab/openhab-addons/addons/binding/org.openhab.binding.opendaikin/README.md

 ## Discovery

-A discovery scan will find all Daikin air conditioning units with a WiFi adapter on your local network.
-If your air conditioning unit is not auto discovered you'll need to know the appropriate IP address and a new thing manually.
+This addon will broadcast messages on your local network looking for Daikin air conditioning units and adding them to the queue of new items discovered.
+You can also manually add a new item if you know the IP address.

 ## Thing Configuration